“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

 - Be overly concerned about the value every element of every page delivers to the visitor.

-- Don't put something on a product or landing page unless it serves a meaningful purpose.
+- Don’t put something on the page unless it serves a meaningful purpose.

 You have to serve the visitor first.
 Every element of every page should be purposeful and provide value, including your calls to action and products.